MichalFurman/PDOModel/README.md

 ```

-## Class dataDb has build methods, which we can use in our model or repository.
+## Class dataDb has builded methods, which we can use in our model or repository.

 ### Public methods (can be use in model and repository):